Jean-Régis Ramsamy

-Jean-Régis Ramsamy (born April 16 1966) is a Réunionese reporter, historian and writer.
+Jean-Régis Ramsamy (born April 16 1966) is a Reunionese reporter, historian and writer.
 He was an anchorman on RFO.

 Background

 Born in Saint-André, Reunion, he is the son of Antonin Ramsamy and of Norma Sévingué.
 His father was the last Reunionese jeweler from a Tamil line called Vishwakarma or Patair.

 This affiliation matters a lot in the author's heart hence the fact that he has dedicated a part of life to reconstitute his family tree.
 He was named Nadarassin after his great-grandfather Ramsamy Nadarassin – an Indian jeweler who came in the Island around 1890.
 Thanks to rough and tough research, he finally found out some relatives – the Pavadé Patairs from his father – in Pondichéry.
 This result has motivated lots of Reunionese from Indian origin to start off research of their own family tree.

 Education

 In 1988, he attended the University of La Réunion in order to apply for a Tamil Language License, which he did not obtain.
 In 2000, returned to university to follow a literature course.

 Then, he did a license of Education Science, a DESS (SIFA), DEA (Contemporary History) before ending with a Doctorae of Contemporary History under Pr.
 Sudel Fuma's supervision.
 It was on November 26, 2012, when he presented his thesis.